Numeration Systems & Computations

 The above shows that the period of D

 cannot exceed D-1.
-That upper limit is reached when
+When that upper limit is reached,

-D is what's called a long prime to base ten.
+D is called a long prime to base ten.

 Traditionally, the decimal expansion of a rational number whose

-period is not too large can be written out by putting
+period isn't too large is written out by putting

 a bar over the sequence of digits that repeat.